Mishalzeera/goat-and-daisy-antiques/SITE_WALKTHROUGH.md

 ## The Registered Workshop Customer II

 Continuing where we left off with the customer experience - imagining that some time has gone by.
-A buys artisan has looked at your request, your supplies and your images and has given you a quote.
+A busy artisan has looked at your request, your supplies and your images and has given you a quote.

 - Sign back in as your customer with Service Tickets account.